-A modifier available specifically to search and replace is the s//e evaluation modifier. s//e wraps an $eval\{...\}$ around the replacement string and the evaluated result is substituted for the matched substring. s//e is useful if you need to do a bit of computation in the process of replacing text.
+A modifier available specifically to search and replace is the s//e evaluation modifier. s//e treats the replacement text as Perl code, rather than a double-quoted string.
+The value that the code returns is substituted for the matched substring. s//e is useful if you need to do a bit of computation in the process of replacing text.
 This example counts character frequencies in a line: